rators/rummage/README.md

-# zman.io/rummage

-A collection of small Scala utilities.

 The rummage project consists of self-contained utilities that are too small and general to warrant their own package and/or artifact, but are too large, nuanced or handy to have around to be re-implemented over and over again.

 Currently this library contains a single utility: